-Speak to: If you think your child is completely upset, then the class teacher is the first person to contact.
+Speak to: If you think your child is upset, then the class teacher is the first person to contact.

-Also check – School Supplies List 2018-19
+Also check – School Supplies List For All Grades

 School work struggle